tea-ok/movie-wizard/docs/README.md

     Thinking about all the ways the user could filter and sort the titles was also a fun challenge.
 I'm sure there are more efficient ways to do it, but I'm happy with the way it turned out.
 Testing this route took a lot of time :D

     Pagination is another interesting concept I had neve explored before.
-I was worried that dealing with a large dataset would be a problem, as my initial `SELECT * FROM titles_title;` query from when I set up the database took over 10 seconds to complete.
-However, pagination solved this problem, and now the query takes less than a second to complete.
-This truly blew my mind, and I'm excited to work with even more data in the future.
+I was worried that dealing with a large dataset would be a problem, as my initial `SELECT * FROM titles_title;` query from when I set up the database took over 16 seconds to complete.
+However, pagination partially solved this problem, and now most queries made through the backend take 2-5 seconds to complete.
+This truly blew my mind, and I can't wait to work with even more data in the future!

     The `@authentication_classes` and `@permission_classes` decorators were also new to me, and I love how they allow you to easily protect certain routes.
 Overall, this section is what made me fall in love with Django.
 Getting used to it took some time, but now that I've learned how it works, I imagine it will be my go-to framework for future projects.